Pre-College Programs 2022

 High school students get hands-on experience in salt marsh ecology at Barnegat Bay, New Jersey, in 2018.

-Drexel Environmental Science Leadership Academy (DESLA)
+Drexel’s Environmental Science Leadership Academy (DESLA)

-These summer programs allow students to get hands-on experience across a range of research areas: beach, marsh, and Pine Barren ecology; botany and lake ecology; and geology and paleontology.
-Students gain a broad understanding of what it means to be an environmental scientist and what it takes to be a leader in the field.
-Through a combination of theory-based courses and a lot of hands-on experience—the heart of a Drexel education— students bond together through a research-rich summer adventure that will open the door to a future in environmental science and related fields.
+These environmental summer camps offer rising sophomore, junior and senior high school students hands-on field research across a range of topic areas: local community habitats and environments; beach, marsh, and Pine Barren ecology; botany and lake ecology; and geology and paleontology.
+Students gain a broad understanding of what it means to be an environmental scientist and what it takes to be a leader in this growing field.
+Through a combination of theory-based courses and a lot of immersive experiences —the heart of a Drexel education— students bond together through a research-rich summer adventure that opens the door to a future career in environmental science and related fields.